 “When a force acts on an object, the rate of change of momentum experienced by the object is proportional to the size of the force and takes place in the direction in which the force acts.”

-This simply means that when the golf ball above is struck by the golf club the rate of change of momentum (or velocity) of the ball is proportional to the size of the force acted on it by the club.
-A popular way of describing Newton's second law of motion, particularly when doing calculations is F=MA or Force = Mass x Acceleration
+Put more simply, this means that when the golf ball, from the example above, is struck by the golf club the rate of change of momentum (or velocity) of the ball is proportional to the size of the force acting on it by the club.
+A useful way of writing Newton’s second law of motion, particularly when doing calculations, is Force = mass x acceleration (or F=ma).

 Newton’s third law of motion